Would you buy a fridge on Amazon if you could try it out first?

 "Their expertise is in fulfillment, and physical retail is a different game," Hottovy said.
 "If anybody can disrupt, it it's probably going to be Amazon, but that's one area they don't have two decades of experience to lean on," he said.

-"Just because you're a great online retailer doesn't make you a great offline retailer," Witcher said.
+"Just because you're a great online retailer doesn't make you a great offline retailer," said Brendan Witcher, principal analyst at Forrester Research.
 "These companies didn't traditionally have to deal with labor, flow of traffic, products on shelves, security… that's still going to be a learning curve."